sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 ```
 Эпоха        : 2
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : GNU Image Manipulation Program
+Short desc    : GNU Image Manipulation Program
 URL          : http://www.gimp.org/
-Лицензия     : GPLv3+ and GPLv3
+License      : GPLv3+ and GPLv3
-Описание     : GIMP (GNU Image Manipulation Program) is a powerful image composition and
+Descript     : GIMP (GNU Image Manipulation Program) is a powerful image composition and
              : editing program, which can be extremely useful for creating logos and other
              : graphics for web pages.
 GIMP has many of the tools and filters you would expect
              : to find in similar commercial offerings, and some interesting extras as well.